 Lutein and zeaxanthin are now widely available as dietary supplements; however, their efficacy when consumed in this form has not been well studied.

 20 years back, laser photocoagulation was used for the first time to treat ARMD.
 For the last 5 years, newer treatments, which are more effective, are coming up.
-The most commonly applied clinical approach to Age Related Macular Degeneration which in some cases can slow the progression of the disease, but does not restore already lost vision are variable.
-This is possible with special laser called Photodyanamic therapy.
-Injections like Lucentis, avastin and newer drugs inside the eye is also possible.
+In some cases can slow the progression of the disease, but does not restore already lost vision.
+This is possible with Photodyanamic therapy.
+Injections like Lucentis, avastin and newer drugs inside the eye.